The 6 Best eCommerce Marketing Strategies To Increase Website Traffic

 Unfortunately, thanks to Google’s ever-changing algorithm, it can be difficult to identify which SEO strategies will work best for your site long-term.
 Still, it’s smart to focus on a few tried-and-true strategies that you can implement without completely re-designing your site.
 If you’re not already on top of these elements, here are a few you can start with:

 Write Original Meta Tags

-See those bolded words that match the search words?
+Here’s an example of a snippet.
+Notice the bolded words that match the search terms.
 That’s what you want your potential customers to see in your meta tags.
+So think about how customers search for products like yours, and include those words in your meta tags.